NYU GSTEM Staff

 Saul has done curriculum development with the Educational Development Center and developed an internship program for high-ability students in Shanghai.
 His publications include numerous articles and books, including a elementary text on trigonometry, co-authored with I.M.
 Gelfand, a translation and ‘reader’s companion’ for Jacques Hadamard’s Elementary Geometry, and “The Peak in the Middle”, a guide for work with mathematically gifted middle school students, published by NCTM.

-Christine Keefe, the NYU GSTEM Program Coordinator, is a social entrepreneur dedicated to promoting environmental and social justice.
-She has a Ph.D. from University of Nebraska in Ecology, Evolution, and Behavior.
-A native of New York City, Christine draws on her prior experience as a cognitive ecologist, science teacher, and evaluation consultant to develop impactful scientific research learning opportunities.
+Christine Keefe, the NYU GSTEM Program Director, is a social entrepreneur dedicated to promoting environmental and social justice.
+When she’s not working with GSTEM, she serves as the Executive Director of We Grok It, an organization dedicated to STEM literacy and social justice.
+A native of New York City, Christine draws on her prior experience as a cognitive ecologist, science teacher, evaluation consultant, and STEM evangelist to develop impactful scientific research learning opportunities.
 Her nationally-adopted curricula and activities use evidenced-based teaching and learning techniques, local history, and current affairs to engage students with the world around them.
 In revealing STEM principles present in everyday scenarios, Christine works towards a world where all individuals are empowered to critically assess their environment and advocate for a healthy, sustainable world.

 NYU GSTEM Advisory Board